network-analytics/draft-ietf-grow-bmp-yang/examples.md

 The next are the examples of the draft in cisco style to check with NCS.
-Currenlty we need to manually load everyting in the ncs system (which is per se complciated).
-We need to figure out how to do the validation better.
+Currenlty we need to manually load everyting in the ncs system (which is complicated).
+We need to figure out how to do a better validation pipeline.

+> Camilo's note: My current issue is dealing with network-instances over yanglint, need to read about it to see how to make it work.

 # Example 1
 - Active connection to a station.